Moriz Rosenthal: Biography

-Rosenthal was born in Lemberg, Austria-Hungary (later Lwów, Poland, now Lviv, Ukraine) into a Jewish family, where his father was professor at the chief academy.
+Rosenthal was born in Lemberg, Austrian Empire into a Jewish family, where his father was professor at the chief academy.
 At eight years of age he commenced his piano studies under Galoth (1869–1872).

 In 1872, Rosenthal became a pupil of Karol Mikuli, Chopin's pupil and editor, who trained him along more academic lines at Lviv Conservatory.
 At the age of twelve he became a pupil of Rafael Joseffy in Vienna.
 His debut occurred in Vienna in 1876.
 He had immediate success and after a tour of Romania he was made Court Pianist of Romania when he was fourteen years of age.
 From 1878 to 1879 he studied with Liszt at Weimar and Rome.
-He was associated with the great Hungarian master until 1886, when Liszt died at Bayreuth.
+He was associated with the great Hungarian master until 1886, when Liszt died in Bayreuth.
 Having the conviction that a well-rounded classical education was necessary in his work as an interpreter, he studied at the Staats Gymnasium in Vienna and at the University, where he was a pupil in philosophy under Von Zimmerman and Franz Brentano and in esthetics under Eduard Hanslick.
 His virtuosity guided by a probing intellect was nonpareil.
 In 1912 he was made Kammervirtuoso for the Emperor of Austria.

 As Liszt's pupil, Rosenthal made appearances in St. Petersburg, Paris, and elsewhere.
 His general education, however, was not neglected, and in 1880 Rosenthal qualified to take the philosophical course at the University of Vienna.
 Six years later he resumed his career with the piano, achieving brilliant success in Leipzig, and in Boston, where he made his U.S. debut in 1888, and subsequently in England in 1895.
 He taught at the Curtis Institute of Music from 1926-1928.
 From 1939, he taught in his own piano school in New York City, where he died in 1946.